Design >

 The number of bugs in a program is directly related to how easy it is do write good code.
 If one has to write lots of tests to avoid problems (C++) basic reliability will still be low.

 Type checking helps a lot.
 Java is a good example here.
-However, this conflicts with easy of use (e.g., Python).
-It should work to encourage type checking, but make it possible to do without.
+However, this conflicts with ease of use (e.g., Python).
+It should work to have as much static type checking as possible, but make it possible to have dynamic types with runtime type checking.

 Programmers make mistakes.
 Over time we have learned what the common mistakes are.
 The language should be designed so that common mistakes result in a compiler error, so that they are found early.